-8. Multiple Products
+- 8. Multiple Products - a.

-- a.
 An entrant, such as a chain or franchise that has multiple products must enter each product individually if they want each property to be able to promote the achievement of winning a tourism award.
-Alternatively, the corporate head office may enter but the winner logo (provided by QTIC or ATIC for the national awards) may only be used by the corporate entity, not the individual products. - b.
+Alternatively, the corporate head office

+- b.
 Aside from those categories where stated, one business can submit two entries, including two entries into the same category.
-However, as they will be competing against themselves they may not see value in, for example, securing a win and second placing.
+However, they will be competing against themselves which they may see value in, for example, securing a win and second placing.

-9. Accommodation Categories
+- 9. Accommodation Categories

 - a.
-Accommodation categories will be required to meet accommodation standards specific to their category. - b.
+Accommodation categories will be required to meet accommodation standards specific to their category.

+- b.
 It is not a requirement for a business to be officially Star Rated.
-Alternatively, the online accommodation standards would be used to demonstrate the entrant's preassessment rating. - c.
+Alternatively, the online accommodation standards would be used to demonstrate the entrant's pre-assessment rating.

+- c.
 Accommodation standards required

+- i.
+5 Star Luxury Accommodation

+- 1. Official 5 Star Rated